Are you seeing objects flying around in your vision? They may be inside your eye!

-Almost all of us will have floaters at some point in our life.
-For most, it happens later in life, but for people that are very nearsighted, had surgery or trauma, and sometimes for no reason at all, we see floaters that move in and out of our vision.
+Many of us get floaters at some point in our life.
+For most, it happens later in life.
+However, for people that are very nearsighted, had surgery or trauma, and sometimes for no reason at all, they can occur at younger ages.

 What Can Be Done About Chronic Floaters?
 Laser vs. Surgery

 The good news is for most people with floaters, the floaters get usually better over a period of four months.
-Almost 98 percent of patients with floaters are not bothered by them in four months.
+Almost 98% of patients with floaters are not bothered by them in four months.
 Most of them aren’t bothered after two months.
-When I was in training, we told people that if they had floaters that bothered them, there wasn’t much that we could do.
-Now there are two things that can be done.
+For the two percent that are bothered, there are options.
+You don’t have to live with them.3 Options for Bothersome Floaters:

 Vitrectomy: Vitrectomy is a surgery that removes the jelly from the eye along with all of the things that cloud it.